 (Note that it does not work the other way around.
 Being found liable in a civil lawsuit for DUI does not establish guilt under California’s criminal DUI laws).

 But the defendant has the right to introduce evidence showing that his or her impairment did not cause the plaintiff’s damages.

 Such evidence may include (but is not limited to) that:

 - The accident was not caused by the defendant’s impairment, or

 - The plaintiff’s injuries did not result from the accident.

-Compensatory damages that can be recovered from a DUI driver include (but are not limited to):
+Compensatory damages that can be recovered in a settlement from a DUI driver include (but are not limited to):

 - Medical bills,